CSCfi/swift-browser-ui/docs/source/sharing.rst

 ----------------------------------------
 Containers that are shared to a particular project can be viewed by navigating to the "Shared" page in the application navbar.
-From this view the granted access can be viewd, and any container can be opened just like when using the normal container browsing view.
-All features present in the ordinary container view are present, like downloading, uploading (if write access is granted to the container) and copying the container.
+From this view the granted access can be viewed, and any container can be opened just like when using the normal container browsing view.
+All features available in the ordinary container view work, such as downloading, uploading (if write access is granted to the container) and copying the container.

 .. figure:: ./_static/images/shared-to-view.png